-Mount Sunapee develops and produces collateral pieces and brochures including a group sales planner, a trail map, a ski school brochure, a magazine and other collateral materials.
-Mount Sunapee uses newspaper, internet, radio, television and billboard advertising media to promote skiing, snowboarding and summer recreational activities at Mount Sunapee.
+Mount Sunapee may develop and produce collateral pieces and brochures including a group sales planner, a trail map, a ski school brochure, a magazine and other collateral materials.
+Mount Sunapee may use newspaper, internet, radio, television and billboard advertising media to promote skiing, snowboarding and summer recreational activities at Mount Sunapee.